Dirac-Majorana neutrinos distinction in four-body decays: Introduction

-This article is structured as follows: in section \ref{sec:2} we present the explicit radiative lepton-decay rate in the back-to-back configuration, taking into account Dirac (section \ref{subsec:2.1}) and Majorana (section \ref{subsec:2.2}) neutrinos.
+This article is structured as follows: in section \ref{sec:2} we present the explicit radiative lepton-decay rate in the $b2b$ configuration, taking into account Dirac (section \ref{subsec:2.1}) and Majorana (section \ref{subsec:2.2}) neutrinos.
 In section \ref{subsec:3.1} we present the final energy and angular spectrum obtained from applying our approach.
 The main results are discussed: specifically showing that the differences for distinct neutrino nature do not survive independently of the non-vanishing neutrino mass, once the unobservable neutrino angle is integrated out.
-Then, in section \ref{subsec:3.2} we track the origin of the absence of a difference between Dirac and Majorana cases in the radiative leptonic lepton decay, we elaborate on and clarify them, with the implementation of consistency tests and helpful discussions.
+Then, in section \ref{subsec:3.2} we track the origin of the absence of a difference between Dirac and Majorana cases in the radiative leptonic lepton decay, we elaborate on and clarify it, with the implementation of consistency tests and helpful discussions.
 Finally our conclusions are given in section \ref{sec:4}.
+Very useful complementary computations of the phase space treatment, the $b2b$ configuration and the specific branching ratio calculation can be found in Appendix \ref{app:phasespace}, \ref{app:b2b} and \ref{app:br}, respectively, where all the comments raised on Ref.\cite{Kim2} are corrected and clarified in detail.